astroband/astrograph/README.md

 In order to develop locally, you need to get the stellar-core database.
 The easiest way to get it is to run stellar-core node in docker (check [docker-stellar-core](https://github.com/mobius-network/docker-stellar-core)) and let it ingest some ledgers.

 After `yarn run dev` [GraphQL playground](https://www.npmjs.com/package/graphql-playground) will be available on `http://localhost:4000`

+Also, in order for subscriptions to work, live ingesting should be started.
+You can start it with `yarn ts-node src/ingestd.ts` command.

 ### Testing